geopm/geopm/service/docs/source/overview.rst

 Understanding Aggregation
 """""""""""""""""""""""""

-The telemetry that is output from ``geopmread`` or the APIs will be automatically aggregated based on the requested domain and the aggregation type.
+The telemetry that is output from ``geopmread`` or the APIs will automatically be aggregated based on the requested domain and the aggregation type.

 Using ``CPU_FREQUENCY_STATUS`` as an example, the output  in `Listing Signal Information`_ shows the native domain as ``cpu`` and the aggregation type as ``average``.
-Notice the :ref:`topology diagram <topo-diagram>` shows that CPUs are contained within cores, cores are contained within packages, and packages are contained within the board.
+Notice the :ref:`topology diagram <topo-diagram>` shows that CPUs are contained within cores, cores within packages, and packages within the board.

-If ``CPU_FREQUENCY_STATUS`` was requested at the ``core`` domain, all of the CPUs associated with that core will have their frequency read, and the results will be averaged together.
-If the signal was requested at the ``package`` domain, all of the CPUs associated with all of the cores on that package will have their frequency read, and the results will be averaged together.
-This pattern continues up to the highest level domain: ``board``.
-This means if you wanted to read the average frequency across all packages, cores, and CPUs in a system, you would issue a ``geopmread`` at the ``board`` domain.
+When a ``CPU_FREQUENCY_STATUS`` request is made at the ``core`` domain, GEOPM reads and averages the frequencies of all CPUs linked to that core.
+If the request is at the ``package`` domain, it aggregates the frequencies of all CPUs across every core in that package and provides the average.
+This methodology escalates up to the broadest domain, the ``board`` domain.
+Thus, to obtain the average frequency spanning all packages, cores, and CPUs in the system, one would issue a `geopmread` at the ``board`` domain.

+On the other hand, using ``CPU_ENERGY`` as an example, the output in `Listing Signal Information`_ shows the native domain as ``cpu`` and the aggregation type as ``sum``.
+When a ``CPU_ENERGY`` request is made at the ``core`` domain, GEOPM sums the energy consumed by all CPUs linked to that core.
+If the request is at the ``package`` domain, it sums the energy consumed by all CPUs across every core in that package and provides the total.
+This methodology escalates up to the broadest domain, the ``board`` domain.
+Thus, to obtain the total energy consumed by all packages, cores, and CPUs in the system, one would issue a `geopmread` at the ``board`` domain.

 For more information about aggregation types, see: :doc:`GEOPM_CXX_MAN_Agg.3`.

 Reading Multiple Signals
 """"""""""""""""""""""""
-In order to regularly read platform telemetry for output directly to the console or to a file, use the ``geopmsession`` from the command-line (which takes input that is similar to the arguments of ``geopmread``) or the batch read API from code.
+To fetch platform telemetry and output it to the console or a file:

+- From the command-line: Use `geopmsession`.
+Its input arguments are similar to `geopmread`, but are taken from standard input rather than the command-line.
+- From code: Utilize the batch read API.

 .. tabs::